mingyaulee/WebExtensions.Net/README.md

 ## Limitations

-- The browser extension API namespaces that are enabled at the moment is 32 out of a total of 60.
+- The browser extension API namespaces that are enabled at the moment is 44 out of a total of 60.
 - For callback functions with more than one parameter, it is not converted to async operation with the callback parameter as the return value.
+Affected functions: 1 (Devtools.InspectedWindow.Eval)
 - ~~Parameter callback is not supported.~~ __Since v0.4.*__
 - ~~Event listener is not supported.~~ __Since v0.4.*__
 - ~~Function invocation on returned object is not supported.~~ __Since v0.2.*__